 Just make sure you don’t over-purchase or go crazy with expensive systems and software which you may not need in the first place.

 You can also use automatic time-tracking applications such as RescueTime.
 It allows you to see whether you’re sticking to your schedule or not.

 It helps you analyze your performance regarding the schedule and working hours.
 Honest feeding to this data and analyzing will help you understand your own working patterns.

 With this, you will be able to see and track which time you’re most productive usually and when it becomes difficult to get things done.

 So, for example, if you know you are hyper-productive in the morning hours, something between 9 am to 11 am, don’t just fix a meeting then rather at the least productive hour of the day.

 Satisfaction gives more.
-If you are working from the home and you are managing as per your own time then definitely it increases the productivity on log ways.
+If you are working from home and you are managing your own time then it definitely increases productivity by a long way.

-There are many techniques which help us to get maximum fro our efforts.
+There are many techniques that help us to get maximum from our efforts.